Riverfount/estudos-em-c/README.md

 # C Language Learning Project

 This project is designed as a practical and concise introduction to the C programming language.
-Its primary objectives are to help me learn the core concepts, syntax, and characteristics of C through hands-on examples and exercises.
+Its primary objective is to help me learn the core concepts, syntax, and features of C through hands-on examples and exercises.

 ## Objectives